About King Post Retaining Walls

 The main advantages of king post walls are:

-2. Fast and straightforward to construct, making it a smooth transition on handing over to follow on trade
+1. Quick and straightforward process to build, making it a smooth transition on handing over to follow on trade

 4. They can be constructed top-down and bottom-up